FarnazAdib/Crash_course_on_RL/README.md

 In this repository, I will explain how to formulate PG and Q-learning for each of these cases.
 I will provide implementations for these algorithms for both cases as Jupyter notebooks.
 You can also find the pure code for these algorithms (and also a few more algorithms that I have implemented by not discussed).
 The code is easy to follow and read.
 I have written in a modular way, so for example, if one is interested in the implementation of an algorithm is not confused with defining an environment in gym or plotting the results or so on.

 ## Citing this repo
-If you use this repo, please consider citing the following papers.
+If you use this repo, please consider citing the following papers:
 * F. Adib Yaghmaie, S. Gunnarsson and F. L. Lewis ["Output Regulation of Unknown Linear Systems using Average Cost Reinforcement Learning"](https://www.sciencedirect.com/science/article/pii/S0005109819304108), _Automatica_, Vol. 110, 2019.

 * F. Adib Yaghmaie and F. Gustafsson ["Using Reinforcement Learning for Model-free Linear Quadratic Control with Process and Measurement Noises"](https://ieeexplore.ieee.org/abstract/document/9029904), _In 2019 Decision and Control (CDC)4, IEEE 58th Conference on,